 Finding freedom: texts from the Theravadin, Mahayana and Dzogchen Buddhist traditions

-First section, Fighting the Good Fight, is concerned with how we can commit ourselves to the mindful activity of renouncing our familiar and often comforting limiting habits.
+This book offers three approaches to awakening.
+The first section, Fighting the Good Fight, is concerned with how we can commit ourselves to the mindful activity of renouncing our familiar and often comforting limiting habits.
 Here the orientation is towards leaving our familiar ego-home and going on a journey to seek something which seems only to be available elsewhere.

 These three sections are quite different in tone, yet are harmonious and compatible in their underlying message of freedom.
 The Buddha offered all he was to help us, and if we offer ourselves fully to the path we will awaken with the same smile he offers us.